 - Kelley, Jonathan and M.D.R.
 Evans.
 2015 “Prejudice, Exclusion and Economic Disadvantage: A Theory.”
 Sociological Theory 33(3): 201-233.

 - Evans, M.D.R., Jonathan Kelley, and Juhua Yang.
 2016.
 "Family Background and Education: China in Comparative Perspective."
 Comparative Sociology 15 (1):41-84.
 DOI: 10.1163/15691330-12341374.

 - Evans, M.D.R. and Jonathan Kelley 2016.
 "Communism, Capitalism, and Images of Class: Effects of Reference Groups, Reality, and Regime in 43 Nations and 110,000 Individuals, 1987-2009."
 Cross Cultural Research online before print

 - Jonathan Kelley, M.D.R.
 Evans, Jennifer Lowman, and Valerie Lykes.
 2016.
 "Group-Mean-Centering Independent Variables in Multilevel Models Is Dangerous."
 Quality & Quantity 51(1): 261–283.

 - Kelley, Jonathan and M.D.R.
 Evans.
 2017.
 "Societal Income Inequality and Individual Subjective Well-Being: Results From 68 Societies and over 200,000 Individuals, 1981-2008."
 Social Science Research 62(1):1-23.

 - Evans, M.D.R., Jonathan Kelley, SMC Kelley, and CGE Kelley.
-In press.
+2017.
 "Rising Income Inequality During the Great Recession Had No Impact on Subjective Wellbeing in Europe, 2003-2012."
-Journal of Happiness Studies, forthcoming.
+Journal of Happiness Studies.